danilocurvelo/imd0030-20242/projects/deques.md

 - The nodes in your deque have consistent `next` and `prev` fields.
 If a node `curr` has a `curr.next`, we expect `curr.next.prev == curr`.

 {: .hint }
 Write down what your `LinkedDeque` will look like on paper before writing code!
 Drawing more pictures often leads to more successful implementations.
 Better yet, if you can find a willing partner, have them give some instructions while you attempt to draw everything out.
-Be sure to think carefully about what happens if the data structure starts empty, some items are added, all the items are removed, and then some items are added again.
+Plan-out and double-check what you want to change before writing any code.
+The staff solution adds between 4 to 6 lines of code per method and doesn't introduce any additional `if` statements.

 To assist in debugging, we've provided a `checkInvariants` method that returns a string describing any problems with invariants (at the time the method is called), or null if there are no problems.
 You can use this by adding debugging print statements to help you verify a hypothesis.
 But it can be tedious editing code, moving the line around, and then running it again just to call `checkInvariants` at a different point in time.
 A better way is by [Using Evaluate Expression and Watches with IntelliJ](https://youtu.be/u5NSgMCkqOg).
 This allows you to pause the program at any point in time and call `checkInvariants()`.

 Lastly, if your first try goes badly, don't be afraid to scrap your code and start over.
-My solution adds between 4 to 6 lines of code per method and doesn't add any additional `if` statements.

 {: .deliverable }
 Explain the part of the `LinkedDeque` class that you're most proud of programming.